Trying to keep your books from being stolen in the Middle Ages? If all else fails, include a curse against thieves!

 for him who steals you.

 Marc Drogin’s book Anathema!
 Medieval Scribes and the History of Book Curses, was published in 1983.
-Click here to see in on Amazon.com
+Click here to buy it on Amazon.com